List: Several new laws to take effect in South Dakota July 1

 A law requires anyone over 18 who wants to apply for certain hunting, fishing, or furbearer licenses in South Dakota to first obtain a hunting stamp from the Game, Fish, and Parks Department.
-It aims to raise money to support wildlife habitats.
-(Full story)
+It aims to raise money to support wildlife habitats. (

 People will be able to register to vote using a non-driver's license identification number to vote.
-In addition, a person's birth date listed on voter registration will no longer be public record.
-(S.D.
-Secretary of State's website)
+In addition, a person's birth date listed on voter registration will no longer be public record. (

 Anyone convicted of a felony in South Dakota currently has a lifetime ban on applying for the Temporary Assistance for Needy Families program, also known as TANF.
-A new law lifts that lifetime ban for people convicted on drug felonies.
-(Full story)
+A new law lifts that lifetime ban for people convicted on drug felonies. (

 The South Dakota Legislature passed several bills aimed at streamlining the licensing process for several occupations in the state.
 The jobs impacted include cosmetology, barbering, some insurance plan administrators, and several technical professions.